TAbdiukov/PPSSPP-patches/guides/Sims2The_Teleport_anywhere.md

 **Q**: Why "available"?

-**A**: So it can be used.
+**A**: To ensure it can be used.
 For example, Division47 is not available in the early game (beyond the gate that is, where the TP locations are)

 **Q**: Why "Contains a TP point (exit) to the lengthiest possible level"

-**A**: The answer is pretty complex.
+**A**: The answer is not simple.
 If you intend to teleport to a lengthy location (such as `levels/division_47/secret_sublevel`) through a shorter location (such as `levels/deadtree/kine`), some part of the memory gets corrupted.
 In this example

 ```
 BYTES: 1234567890123456789012345678901234